dickhardt/openid-provider-commands/openid-account-commands-1_0-01.md

 OIDC not only allows an end-user to log in and authorize access to an RP but also facilitates creating an account with the RP.
 However, account creation is only the beginning of an account's lifecycle.
 Throughout the lifecycle, various actions may be required to ensure data integrity, security, and regulatory compliance.

-For example, many jurisdictions grant end-users the “right to be forgotten,” enabling them to request the deletion of their accounts and associated data.
+For example, many jurisdictions grant end-users the "right to be forgotten," enabling them to request the deletion of their accounts and associated data.
 When such requests arise, OPs may need to notify RPs to fully delete the end-user's account and remove all related data, respecting both regulatory obligations and end-user privacy preferences.

 In scenarios where malicious activity is detected or suspected, OPs play a vital role in protecting end-users.
 They may need to instruct RPs to revoke authorization or delete accounts created by malicious actors.
 This helps contain the impact of unauthorized actions and prevent further misuse of compromised accounts.